jeremiah-k/mmrelay-wiki/Community-Plugins.md

 ## Creating Your First Plugin

 Let's create a simple example plugin to get started.
-We will create a plugin named **HelloWorld** that logs "Hello world" when it receives a message from either Meshtastic or Matrix.
+We will create a plugin named **HelloWorld** that logs "Hello world" when it receives a message from either Meshtastic or Matrix (this basic example will also log for every Meshtastic packet received, not just TEXT_MESSAGE_APP packets).

 ### Step 1: Set Up Your Plugin Directory